mikl36/SQLNodeApi/README.txt

 Project Name: API DEVELOPMENT PROJECT

 ##Description:
 This project is a Node.js application developed as part of a course project.
+Database is based on SQL standard.
 It implements a service with the following features:

 ##HTTP Server: